guyrt/quizMe/README.md

+## QuizMe was a little project I worked on to generate quizzes for web pages.
+It has a backend (django) and chrome extension.
+I moved on to other things, so there are a few rough edges.

 I do all python dev in Docker, so only Docker needs to be installed.

 To run django and the [webserve](./webserve) portion of the project: